-This 1933 or 1934 Austin Utility Coach was the forerunner of modern rear engined transit and over the road buses.
-It was the first production model bus to utilize a transverse mounted rear engine and driving through a transmission and driveshaft set at an angle to the differential.
+This 1933 or 1934 Austin Utility Coach was the forerunner of modern rear-engined transit and over-the-road buses.
+It was the first production model bus to utilize a transverse-mounted rear engine and driven through a transmission and driveshaft set at an angle to the differential.
 This system developed and patented by Dwight Austin became known as angle drive.
 The PBM was contacted in January 2017 by the owner of the bus who inquired about its manufacture and also communicated his desire to have it go to a good home.
 The bus was quickly purchased by member Ron Medaglia who donated the bus to the Pacific Bus Museum along with the cost of transporting the bus to Williams, CA where it is currently stored.
-The fleet number, serial number and original owner are all unknown at this time.
-However, the PBM is reasonably sure this bus was either delivered new to either Los Angeles Motor Coach in 1933 or the Pacific Electric in 1934.
+The fleet number, serial number, and original owner are all unknown at this time.
+However, the PBM is reasonably sure this bus was delivered new to either the Los Angeles Motor Coach in 1933 or the Pacific Electric in 1934.

 The Austin Utility Coach seating 22 passengers was built at the former Pickwick Stages manufacturing facility in El Segundo, California..
 The bus had an aluminum body with the engine mounted transversely at the rear with a unique angle drive.
 Four were delivered new to Los Angeles Motor Coach in 1933 and three went to Pacific Electric in 1934.
 Twenty more were delivered to Salt Lake City during those years.

 Production of this pioneering bus ended when Yellow Coach, recognizing the importance of Dwight E. Austin’s patented angle drive, hired him (acquiring his patent) in 1934.
 Thereafter, angle drive became a key feature of Yellow Coach and successor GM buses until it gave up bus manufacture.